tannerP/FBHackathon_May2015/readme.md

 ##About
-This codebase is a template for Web app that need access control.
+This codebase is created during Facebook Hackathon 2015
-It has 3 features:
-    - Register new users
-    - Edit users
-    - Delete users

 ##To run this application on your computer
 ##Mac